BetterWayElectronics/ps4-nor-validator/README.md

 ### Whats up with the image that pops up when the program starts? ###
 	Hey, I am allowed some creativity aren't I?
 I have no GUI so this is all I can do design wise.
 Older versions of my program had chiptunes, be happy they're gone!

-### Your program is crashing! ###
-	It is either because of the newer protections I have added since adding licencing, or your antivirus is having an issue with the program.
-Contact me and provide what AV, OS and whether you had issues with older versions.
-	I have since fixed a lot of the issues found with the 1.9.0+ updates.
-So please confirm it is not your PC or AV before contacting me.

 ### What is the HWID Generator? ###
 	You use it to generate your Hardware Identification.
 I then use that to create your license file.
 The one that pops up when you first open the program is NOT ENOUGH!